 Removing barriers for disabled pupils

 If you have a disabled child, schools must remove the barriers they face because of their disability so they can access and participate in education in the same way, as far as this possible, as someone who's not disabled.
 This responsibility applies to practices or rules the school has and to the need to provide an aid to a pupil who reasonably needs it.
-The Equality Act calls this the duty to make reasonable adjustments.
+The Equality Act calls this the duty to make 'reasonable adjustments'.

 Schools only have a duty to make reasonable adjustments if your child has a disability which meets the definition in the Equality Act.

-When must schools make reasonable adjustments?
+When schools must make reasonable adjustments

 The duty to make adjustments applies to all of the school’s activities and the decisions that are made by teachers and staff including: